shelkemayur2002/new/README.md

 ### **🐞Bug-id : P2-BG-3**

 **Description:**
-1. Calendar View shows all dates under Sunday column.
+1. In the Attendance History Calendar View, all dates for the entire month are listed under the Sunday column.
-2. Monday–Saturday columns remain empty.
+2. Other weekday columns (Mon–Sat) remain empty.
+3. The calendar grid fails to position dates according to correct weekdays.
+4. This makes the calendar view unusable and misleading.

-**Expected Result:** Dates should align correctly with weekdays.
+**Expected Result:** Calendar should place each date under its correct weekday column.
-**Actual Result:** All dates appear under Sunday only.
+**Actual Result:** All dates appear under Sunday, with other columns empty.

 **Category:** UI / Functional